Background on RELAW Co-learning Program

 2. As an individual co-learner (if your nation is not participating in a RELAW project this year).

 • Participants will attend three co-learning sessions (RELAW Retreats).
-The first and third are in-person retreats, while the second will be an online retreat via Zoom.
+The first and third, subject to public health recommendations, will be in-person retreats of 3-4 days.
+The second retreat is online.

 • Participants will receive guidance and coaching to organize a meeting or workshop in their community/on their territory during the year’s program.